-The sun's ultraviolet light breaks down chlorine rapidly, so in domestic applications it is highly beneficial to use a chlorine stabilizer in pools with exposure to the sun.
-Indoor pools will only benefit if there is direct sunlight on the water for a significant part of the day.
+The sun's ultraviolet light breaks down chlorine rapidly, so in domestic applications it is often beneficial to use a chlorine stabilizer in pools with exposure to the sun as this is usually the main source of chlorine demand.
+The benefits to this are that this extends chlorinator cell life, and often allows for a lower rated output chlorinator to be used on a given size pool where bather load is not too high.